tdb219/Web-Design_Challenge/README.md

 Another page is a Comparison page that presents all four visualizations at once.

-Finally, the last page contains the data used to generate the visualizations, converted from a CSV file to HTML.
+Finally, the final page is the Data page.
+It contains the data used to generate the visualizations, converted from a CSV file to HTML.